Obesity and hypertension, both global epidemics, are independently responsible for a wide array of health complications.

 • Increased blood volume due to reabsorption of water and salt by the kidneys.
 More circulating blood means more pressure in the arteries,

-• Increased arterial resistance due to the arterial narrowing and rigidity caused by atherosclerosis.
+• Increased arterial resistance due to arterial narrowing and rigidity caused by atherosclerosis.
 A narrow arterial lumen means the blood has to force its way through the arteries with more pressure due to increased resistance.

 • Obese people have excess fatty tissue in their body that increases the vascular resistance and therefore, this increases the workload on the heart because it has to pump blood throughout the body.

 You must know what is insulin resistance.
-Insulin, secreted by the pancreas, helps the body cells such as muscle cells and the fat cells to take up glucose from the blood for energy.
+Insulin, secreted by the pancreas, helps the body cells such as muscle cells and fat cells to take up glucose from the blood for energy.

 They require glucose to generate energy for the various functions the cells perform such as oxidation and metabolism at the cellular level.